 The amount of water needed for irrigation depends on many different factors.
 A reasonably accurate estimate of the amount of irrigation water needed can be made using Eto data for your actual zip code.
 “Eto” is the amount of water needed for irrigation, based on scientific research.
-You can find the historic Eto for any zip code in the USA at the website www.rainmaster.com/historicET.asp courtesy of the Rainmaster irrigation controller company, who makes very good “Smart” irrigation controllers.
-I use one of their Eagle model controllers on my own home.
-(Rainmaster get a plug from me as well as a big “thank you” for providing the ETo look up service online.)
-Unfortunately the Eto value only tells you how many inches per day are needed, which for most folks is a meaningless value.
+You can find the historic Eto for any zip code in the USA at the website http://www.rainmaster.com/historicET.aspx courtesy of the Rainmaster irrigation controller company, which makes very good “Smart” irrigation controllers.
+I use one of their Eagle model controllers in my own home.
+(Rainmaster gets a plug from me as well as a big “thank you” for providing the ETo look-up service online.)
+Unfortunately, the Eto value only tells you how many inches per day are needed, which for most folks is a meaningless value.
 It makes more sense if you think about rainfall which is often also measured in inches.
 If you find you need 0.20 inches of irrigation, then 0.20 inches of rainfall would provide the required water.
 But most people in the USA want a value in gallons, which requires you to provide a little more information about your yard.
-Then you plug the values into a simple formula, and do a little multiplication and division on any calculator.
+Then you plug the values into a simple formula and do a little multiplication and division on any calculator.

 Formula to calculate the gallons of irrigation water needed per day:

 (Eto x PF x SF x 0.62 ) / IE = Gallons of Water per day

 Eto: Get this from http://www.rainmaster.com/historicET.aspx .
 Enter your zip code or a nearby zip code, and the website will give you the average daily ET value for each month of the year.
 Use the highest value or the “suggested reference value”.
 Usually they are the same thing.